 The Midwest SGM (Sexual and Gender Minorities) Health Research Consortium is a collaboration university researchers, and community partners sharing the common goal of mobilizing facilitating SGM health research with a community engaged focus.

-Members represent currently represent states and many universities and medical centers across the State of Ohio.
+Current members represent states, universities, and medical centers across the Midwest.
 Established in 2019, the Consortium organization oversight is located in the Equitas Health Institute.

 Inclusivity Diversity Equity Intersectionality